MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/cost-management-content.md

 Azure automatically provisions and configures the control plane layer when you create an AKS cluster.
 For the AKS free tier, the control plane is free.

-For a higher control plane service-level agreement (SLA), you can create an AKS cluster with the [Uptime SLA](/azure/aks/uptime-sla).
+For a higher control plane service-level agreement (SLA), you can create an AKS cluster with [Uptime SLA](/azure/aks/uptime-sla).
 Uptime SLA is a paid feature that you enable per cluster.
 Uptime SLA pricing is determined by the number of clusters, not by cluster size.

 Uptime SLA clusters have more control plane resources and automatically scale to meet cluster load.
 AKS uses master node replicas across update and fault domains to meet availability requirements.
-Uptime SLA guarantees 99.95% Kubernetes API server endpoint availability for clusters that use Availability Zones, and 99.9% availability for clusters that don't use Availability Zones.
 AKS REST APIs regard Uptime SLA clusters as a Paid tier.

 It's best to use Uptime SLA in production workloads to provide higher control plane component availability.
 Free tier clusters have fewer replicas and limited control plane resources, and aren't suitable for production workloads.